tyson-swetnam/intro2llms/docs/chatgpt_prompts.md

 There are extension tools for ChatGPT which allows you to prompt with references.

 !!!
-Tip "Grant ChatGPT access to the Internet"
+Tip "Access to the Internet"

     By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.